DanielJDael07/DanielJDael07/README.md

 - 👋 Hi, I’m @DanielJDael07
 - 👀 I’m interested in topics about Computers and Information Technology
-- 🌱 I’m currently learning course of Website Development
+- 🌱 I’m a Web Developer
-- 📫 You can reach me at my phone number 09057100379 and email address danieldael7777@gmail.com
+- 📫 You can reach me at my phone number 09913576346 and email address danieldael7777@gmail.com

 <!---
 DanielJDael07/DanielJDael07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.